What's your definition of 'inbound marketing'?

 Finally, every step of the way offers data you can analyze for additional insight and improve on what you do.

-This type of thinking goes against creating splashy outbound giveaway campaigns that might draw 100s or 1000s of visitors.
-Once the promotion over, though, they quickly leave never to return.
+This type of thinking goes against creating splashy outbound giveaway campaigns that might draw 100s or 1000s of unqualified and mostly uninterested visitors.
 Inbound marketing is for the long haul, for businesses serious about long term and profitable relationships.

 What's your definition of inbound marketing marketing?

 What would you add to this discussion?
 What success have you had with any of these ideas?
 How do you go about building trust and generating leads?